- What is Application Modernization?

 Legacy applications are often bloated by years of updates and add-ons and can present significant security risks due to lack of detailed documentation, outdated programming, or being hosted on outdated or poorly-maintained operating systems.
 Your IT team may even be lacking the knowledge to manage the applications properly because of their age and complexity.

 There is no one-size-fits-all, quick solution for modernizing your legacy applications.
-Often it is tackled in small, manageable chunks until the full software has been re-vamped.
-However, in some cases it may be better to start from scratch and only use the existing application to represent the required business processes and general operation.
+Depending on the severity of the issues and underlying technology, it can mean moving the application to a cloud environment, refreshing the front-end, or rebuilding one or more layers.
+However, in some cases the best option may be to completely replace the entire application.
+Either by moving to an off-the-shelf software if one exists that meets all your needs, or building a new custom solution from the ground up and using the existing application to represent the required business processes and general functionality.
 There are many reasons to modernize and different strategies to do so, which we will explore in this guide.

 Why Should I Modernize My Applications?

-In the new age of IT, applications need to be creating measurable business value not just facilitating work.
-If your business is running on 10-year-old applications that are not compatible with today’s systems or coding language and are no longer supported, or creating value, it’s time to modernize.
+In the new age of IT, applications have a defined lifecycle and need to be creating measurable business value not just facilitating work.
+If your business is running on 10-year-old applications that are not compatible with today’s systems, written in outdated coding language, are no longer supported, or creating value; it’s time to modernize.